wp-plugins/multisite-clone-duplicator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Clones an existing site into a new one in a multisite installation : copies all the posts, settings and files
+Clones an existing site into a new one in a multisite installation : copies all posts, settings and files

 == Description ==

-MultiSite Clone Duplicator adds a "Duplicate Site" functionnality to your network installation.
+MultiSite Clone Duplicator adds a "Duplicate Site" functionality to your network installation.

 It allows you to clone any site of your network into a new one : all data, files, users and roles can be copied.

-It is usefull when you want to create multiple sites from the same template : do not waste your time on copy the same configuration again and again !
+It is useful when you want to create multiple sites from the same template : waste your time copying the same configuration again and again !

 Simple and user-friendly, this plugin extends WordPress core network's functionalities without polluting the dashboard.

 = Features: =
 * Clones any site of your wordpress multisite installation
-* Copies all the posts and settings
+* Copies all posts and settings
 * Generates log files (if option is checked)
 * Copy all files from duplicated site (if option is checked)
 * Keep users and roles from duplicated site (if option is checked)